Tel: 0115 877 1151 Mob: 07900 988979

 Roof extensions, apart from hip to gable ones, to be set back, as far as practicable, at least 20cm from the original eaves

-Please note that any previous roof space extensions must be included within the volume allowances of 40 and 50 cubic meters.
+So that you know, any previous roof-space extensions must be included within the volume allowances of 40 or 50 cubic meters.

-For more details about planning permission, go to the link below.
+For more details on planning permission, visit the link below.

 http://www.planningportal.gov.uk/permission/commonprojects/loftconversion/